Bhuvaneshbhuvi93/Twitter_Scraping/README.md

 # Twitter Scraping Tool

-A tool that allows users to scrape tweets from Twitter using snscrape and store them in MongoDB for further analysis.
-The tool also provides a GUI built with Streamlit for easy access to the scraped data.
+This project allows you to collect tweets for a specific keyword or hashtag, within a given date range and a limit of tweets to be scraped.
+The project is built using Python and the popular libraries streamlit, pandas, and pymongo..

 ## Prerequisites